Skip to Content

 Stay with us

-Between the dramatic peaks of world-famous munros and the crashing waves of the northern seas, find a place to lay your head in comfort and style including cottages and bothies for self-catered stays and our hotels, all located in the remote wilds of Sutherland.
+Between the dramatic peaks of world-famous munros and the crashing waves of the northern seas, find a place to lay your head in comfort and style including cottages and bothies for self-catered stays, exclusive-use Lodges and our hotels, all located in the remote wilds of Sutherland.
 Come in from the wild and experience a warm Highland welcome.

 Lundies House